 What is a Deep Cycle battery?

 Unlike a car’s starter battery that is designed to release a large amount of power at once, a deep cycle battery is a storage device that can be used to release a steady current over a long period of time.
 Because of this, deep cycle batteries are perfect for off grid solar energy storage systems that power many devices for varying amounts of time.
+If planning to buy a deep cycle batteries, feel free to look through deep cycle battery charger reviews.

 Traditional Lead Acid Batteries